Philips Videopac+ G7400

-The Philips Videopac+ G7400 is a third-generation home video game console released in limited quantities in 1983, and only in Europe; an American release as the Odyssey³ Command Center was planned for the Odyssey series but never occurred.
+The Philips Videopac+ G7400 is a third-generation home video game console released only in Europe in limited quantities in 1983.
+An American release as the Odyssey³ Command Center was planned for the Odyssey series but never occurred.
 The G7400 was the successor to the Philips Videopac G7000, the European counterpart to the American Magnavox Odyssey².
 The system featured excellently tailored background and foreground graphics.
+A licensed clone called the Thomson-Brandt J0 7400 or Jopac was also released in France.

 The G7400 could play three types of games: all normal G7000 games, special G7000 games with additional high-res background graphics that would appear only when played on the G7400, and G7400-only games with high-res sprites and backgrounds.